-The apprenticeship levy requires all employers operating in the UK, with a pay bill over £3 million each year, to make an investment in apprenticeships.
+All employers operating in the UK, with a pay bill over £3 million each year pay a levy to make an investment in apprenticeships.

-The Apprenticeship Levy is a monthly, mandatory financial contribution made by employers to the Treasury.
-This levy payment is then be placed in a designated account (Direct Apprenticeship Service) which can then be accessed by that employer to fund apprenticeships.
-If that employer chooses not to spend the levy on apprenticeships, their levy contribution will not be returned to them.
+The apprenticeship levy is a monthly made by employers to the Treasury.
+Employers can recoup their funds by employing apprentices.
+If the employer chooses not to spend the levy on apprenticeships during 24 months after payment, their levy contribution will not be returned to them.

 Apprenticeship Levy FAQs

 The levy is an investment to workforce skills and it incentivises employers to take on apprentices.
 Employer investment in training has been in decline since late 1990’s and roughly third of employers don’t train their staff at all.

 The TUC believes that the levy is a helpful way to motivate employers to take responsibility of paying for training their staff and make workforce development plans that include apprentices.

 Yes, the TUC and the unions have long campaigned for bigger employer investment in skills.
 However, trade union support for the levy or other apprenticeship reforms is not unconditional.
 We believe that there should be an emphasis on quality rather than quantity.

 For further information about the high-quality standards, which should underpin apprenticeships please view the Apprenticeships Toolkit.